redhat-cip/software-factory/docs/testing.rst

 This project is pre-filled by default with default Jenkins Job Builder (JJB) templates and also a default Zuul layout file.

-The default Zuul layout.yaml provided four test pipelines:
+The default Zuul layout.yaml provides five pipelines:

-* The check pipeline: Is used to run Jenkins jobs related to a Gerrit change (a submitted patch) and to report a note (-1, or +1) in the **Verified** label according to attached tests result.
+* The **check** pipeline: Is used to run Jenkins jobs related to a Gerrit change (a submitted patch) and to report a note (-1, or +1) in the **Verified** label according to attached tests result.
 This pipeline is managed by the independent manager of Zuul.

-* The gate pipeline: Jobs can be configured to run in this pipeline after a change has received all the required approvals, (1 (+2) approval on the **Core-Review** label, one (+1) approval on the **Workflow** label and 1 (+1) on the **Verified** label).
+* The **gate** pipeline: Jobs can be configured to run in this pipeline after a change has received all the required approvals, (1 (+2) approval on the **Core-Review** label, one (+1) approval on the **Workflow** label and 1 (+1) on the **Verified** label).
   This pipeline is managed by the dependent manager of Zuul and acts as a `Gated Commit system <https://en.wikipedia.org/wiki/Gated_Commit>`_.

-* The post pipeline: Is used to run Jenkins jobs after a change has been merged into the master branch of a project.
-No note are given to the related change if the job fails or pass.
+* The **post** pipeline: Is used to run Jenkins jobs after a change has been merged into the master branch of a project.
+No score is given to the related change regardless of success or failure.
 This pipeline is managed by the independent manager of Zuul.

-* The periodic pipeline: Is used to run periodic (a bit like a cron job) Jenkins jobs.
+* The **periodic** pipeline: Is used to run periodic (a bit like a cron job) Jenkins jobs.
+Since these jobs are not related to a change, no score is given either.
   This pipeline is managed by the independent manager of Zuul.

+* The **tag** pipeline: Jobs are triggered after a tag is pushed on a project.
+Like the post and periodic pipelines, there is no score associated to the results of these jobs.

 This default pipeline's configuration can be customized according to your needs.